joshuaalpuerto/ai-config/README.md

 ```

 Platform-specific behaviour is controlled through `overrides.<platform>.<field>`.
 Fields listed under `drop_fields` in `aicfg.yaml` are omitted for that platform unless an override is present.

+## Hook rule precedence

+If you define hook policies in `hooks.yaml`, rule order matters.

+- Rules are evaluated from top to bottom for each event list (`PreToolUse`, `PostToolUse`).
+- A matching blocking rule (`action.block: true` in enforce mode) short-circuits evaluation.
+- `action.block: false` does not explicitly allow or short-circuit; it is effectively pass-through.

+Practical ordering guidance:

+- Put highest-priority and most specific blocking rules first.
+- Put broader or catch-all rules later.
+- If two rules can both block, the first matching one wins.

+This avoids surprising behavior when regex patterns overlap, such as a broad `git commit` matcher and a narrower `git commit.*WIP` block rule.